 *Program of study is subject to change based on faculty and other resource availability.
 All courses begin with prefix NURS.

-After the successful completion of pre-licensure coursework and RN exams, APNI students begin doctoral coursework and follow the program of study for their selected focal area.
+After the successful completion of pre-licensure coursework and RN exams, APNI students begin doctoral coursework and follow the program of study for their selected area of study.
+Students choose from among five nurse practitioner focal areas when applying to the program.